WebAhead/master-reference/coursebook/week-3/learning-outcomes.md

 - How to implement a parallel function.

 ### SOFTWARE ARCHITECTURE
+- The concept and importance of software architecture
+- File structure planning and how to white-board plan an app
-- Understand the basic elements of software design in JavaScript, including closures, abstraction, module pattern.
+- The basic elements of software design in JavaScript, including closures, abstraction, module pattern.

 ### FRONT-END SKILLS
 - How to apply Flexbox to page content in a responsive design.